tmlewin/Editor/TextEditor2.0_Requirements.md

 ## Conclusion

 This upgrade transforms the basic TextEditor into a professional-grade text editing solution with modern technologies, an intuitive user interface, and expanded functionality.
 By implementing this plan in phases, we can deliver incremental value while building toward a comprehensive text editing experience.

+## To Do
+- [ ] Reafctor the code in src/app/page.tsx , it is too large, , break it down into sub components /files later